FARM

 How and When to Volunteer

-Be sure to check email and Hidden Springs Farm Facebook page for reminders and updates about work party dates and times, and other important information.
+We invite residents to volunteer, whether regularly or just from time to time.
+Don’t forget to check your email and the Hidden Springs Farm Facebook page for updates and reminders about work party dates and times, along with other important information!

-If you have questions about the Farm, or wish to be added to the mailing list, please email the FLT at: HSCF208@gmail.com
+If you have questions about the Farm, or wish to be added to the mailing list, please email the Farm Committee at: HSCF208@gmail.com

 Farm Management

-The Community Farm operates as a controlled agricultural space and as an amenity to the Community.
-The crops grown are shared with the community only in two ways and based on harvest volumes:
+The Community Farm operates as a controlled agricultural space which is part of the Hidden Springs Conservation Easement, but in addition, an amenity for the Community.
+The crops grown are shared with the community in two ways and based on harvest volumes:

 U-Pick – Events where the general community is invited to harvest a specified crop in exchange for a donation that benefits the Farm.
 These events are scheduled as the harvest volume is identified.
 The community is notified of the date and time as far in advance as is predictable.
-The community will be supervised, for their safety and the health of the crops, by experienced Farm Consultant and resident Farm Volunteers.
+The community will be supervised, for their safety and the health of the crops, by the experienced Farm Manager, Farm Leadership Team, and resident Farm Volunteers.

 Share the Work, Share the Harvest – Some crops are grown by the Farm Volunteers in smaller quantities.
 As these crops are ready for harvest, in exchange for the work provided by the Farm Volunteers and during specified work parties, the volunteers will reap the benefit of the work by sharing that harvest.
 This sharing occurs on an “as available” basis.